 Sales Hiring 1 Comment

-How do you usually feel when interviewing for a sales position?
+Have you ever “Nailed it!” when interviewing for a sales position?

 Sales Interview Questions & Answers Based On My 15 Years Of Professional Recruiting Experience

 I’ve been a professional sales recruiter and sales employment agency owner for more than 15 years.
 After interviewing over 6,000 sales candidates, placing close to 1,000 in sales positions, I can assure you the questions I share in this article are the sales interview questions you’re most likely to be asked.

 So let’s talk for a moment about how you’ll prepare…

 First, don’t memorize questions and answers as if you’re preparing for a test.
 Instead, use the tips and prompts I give you to create your own answer.

 Second, spend time preparing.
 You don’t want to get flustered because you don’t know how to answer an interview questions, and the best way to ensure you don’t is to prepare.

 Tips for using the interview questions I’ve shared below: